mecid/mecid.github.io/_posts/2021-07-28-confirmation-dialogs-in-swiftui.md

 }
 ```

 I love the new *confirmationDialog* view modifier and the level of flexibility it provides to customize the user experience in our apps.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!